Associate Domenica Carrese

 I hold a B.S. in Biopsychology from Mount St. Mary’s University and am currently completing my final year of my M.S. in Marriage and Family Therapy from Virginia Tech.

-I see clients at the Laurel office on Fridays from 10am – 7pm.
+I see clients at the Laurel office on Mondays from 10am – 3 pm and on Fridays from 4pm – 8pm.
 My fee is $60 for a 60-minute session, and I do not accept health insurance at this time.

 To see my availability or to schedule an appointment, please click here: Schedule with Domenica